-What is the difference between a LockOUT and a LockDOWN?
+What is the difference between Secure and a Lockdown?

-Schools are put on Lockout to safeguard students and staff within the building based on activity in the surrounding area, not in the school or on school grounds.
-During a Lockout, school staff move all students and activities inside and ensure the building is locked while learning continues inside the school with minimal classroom interruption or distractions.
+Schools are put on Secure to safeguard students and staff within the building based on activity in the surrounding area, not in the school or on school grounds.
+School staff move all students and activities inside and ensure the building is locked while learning continues inside the school with minimal classroom interruption or distractions.

 Lockdown - Locks, lights, out of sight